weisJ/jsvg/README.md

 For supported elements most of the attributes which apply to them are implemented.

-- :white_check_mark:: The element is supported
+- :white_check_mark:: The element is supported.
+Note that this doesn't mean that every attribute is supported.
 - (:white_check_mark:): The element is supported, but won't have any effect (e.g. it's currently not possible to query the content of a `<desc>` element)
+- :ballot_box_with_check:: The element is partially implemented and might not support most basic features of the element.
 - :x:: The element is currently not supported
 - :warning:: The element is deprecated in the spec and has a low priority of getting implemented.
 - :microscope:: The element is an experimental part of the svg 2.* spec.
 It may not fully behave as expected.